TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 ### 🔑 Secure API Key Storage

-Users' API keys are securely stashed away in a SQL database, retrieved only when necessary for user interaction.
-Please note, it is the user's responsibility to create their own database for use with this bot.
-Detailed instructions on setting up and integrating the database are provided below.
+Users' API keys are securely stored in a SQL database, retrieved only when necessary for user interaction.
+Please note that the user's responsible for creating their own database for use with this bot.
+I've shared the detailed instructions on setting up and integrating the database below.

 ### 🚦 Command Access Control